 Ready to sell your house in Roanoke?
 There are a number of things you can do to add value.
 However, not all of them are worth the investment.
 In our latest post, learn more about what to spend money on when selling your house and how to reduce your costs!

 There are a few different ways you can opt to sell your Roanoke house.
-You can choose to sell it as-is to a company such as Journey Properties or you can choose to list it.
+You can choose to sell it as-is to a company such as Journey Properties, LLC or you can choose to list it.
 While the first option requires little time and no money out of pocket, listing your property can get pretty expensive up front.
 It is important that you use your funds wisely, only paying for upgrades and improvements that will really add value to your house.
 Here are just a few of the things we recommend doing if you decide to list your Roanoke house:

 Many people decide whether or not they will buy a house within the first few seconds of seeing it.
 Subconsciously, that first impression buyers receive is critical.
 You need to convey a feeling of warmth, making them feel at home from the minute they pull into the driveway.
 Spend money fixing up the landscaping and replacing things like the mailbox, address numbers, and front door.
 You will have to keep up with mowing the lawn and other landscaping needs.
 Each person who views the house should see a well-groomed front yard.
 In general these improvements should cost very little, under $2,000.
 Unless your property needs new roofing, paint or siding, and windows.
 Then those costs could quickly exceed $20,000.

 New Interior Fixtures

 New fixtures are a great way to add more value to your house.
 Replace things like door handles, faucets, drawer pulls and cupboard hinges.
 You will want to properly budget for this as you might need more new doorknobs than you think!
 This can add up faster than you think.
 If you need to do all of these you can expect to spend $1,500 or more.